 For assistance with Registration,

-Registration for the 2018 Spring season will open on January 1 and close at midnight February 22.
+Registration for the 2020 Spring season IS NOW OPEN and will close at midnight February 20.

-As a parent/guardian you want to have all the information you can about the commitment you are making to our league.
 This page contains answers to commonly asked questions about JCYB and how we operate with regard to our leagues, ages, pricing and season timeline.
-If you have suggestions please contact us.
+If you have any further questions please feel free to contact us.

 IMPORTANT DATES / SEASON TIMELINE